-GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions.
-The objective of this Statement is to establish new accounting and financial reporting requirements for governments whose employees are provided with OPEB, as well as for certain nonemployer governments that have a legal obligation to provide financial support for OPEB provided to the employees of other entities.
-The provisions of this Statement are effective for fiscal years beginning after June 15, 2017.
-This Statement did not have an effect on the Medical Center's financial statements.
+GASB Statement No. 83, Certain Asset Retirement Obligations.
+The objective of this Statement is to provide financial statement users with information about asset retirement obligations that were not addressed in GASB standards by establishing uniform accounting and financial reporting requirements for these obligations.
+The requirements of this Statement are effective for periods beginning after June 15, 2018.
+This Statement did not have a material effect on the Medical Center's financial statements.

-R. Current Accounting Pronouncements, (Continued)
+Q. Current Accounting Pronouncements, (Continued)